-- A. No student shall be subjected to harassment or bullying (as defined below) by employees or students on school property or at a school function. - B. No student shall be subjected to discrimination based on a person's actual or perceived race, (including but not limited to hair texture and protective hair styles), color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex by another student or a school employee on school property or at a school function.
+- A. No student shall be subjected to harassment or bullying (as defined below) by employees or students on school property or at a school function. - B. No student shall be subjected to discrimination based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), or sex by another student or a school employee on school property or at a school function.
 This Policy does not prohibit a denial of admission into, or an exclusion from, a course of instruction that is permissible under the New York State Education Law and Federal Title IX of the Education Amendments of 1972; nor does it prohibit actions that are permissible under Section 504 of the Rehabilitation Act of 1973. - C. The goal of this Policy is to create a school environment that is free from harassment, bullying, and discrimination.
-This Policy shall be interpreted and implemented so that the District complies with its obligations and responsibilities under Article 2 of the New York State Education Law (Dignity for All Students Act). - D. Anyone who feels that they have experienced prohibited discrimination, harassment or bullying should bring this to the District's attention by using the Complaint Procedure described below. - E. Any complaints alleging violations of Title IX of the Education Amendments of 1975, as amended, shall also be reviewed under the District Title IX Policy #0013.
+This Policy shall be interpreted and implemented so that the District complies with its obligations and responsibilities under Article 2 of the New York State Education Law (Dignity for All Students Act). - D. Anyone who feels that they have experienced prohibited discrimination, harassment or bullying should bring this to the District's attention by using the Complaint Procedure described below.